Dachshund (Long)

 Monthly nail trims are essential, as their short legs mean nails don't wear down naturally through exercise.
 Regular dental care is crucial too - brush their teeth daily if possible, as small breeds are particularly prone to dental disease.
 Many Australian pet stores stock appropriate brushes and toothpastes designed for dogs.

 Training a Dachshund requires patience, consistency, and a good sense of humour.
-These intelligent dogs have minds of their own, thanks to their breeding as independent hunters who had to make split-second decisions underground.
-While this intelligence makes them excellent problem-solvers, it also means they'll often decide whether your request is worth following!
+These intelligent dogs have minds of their own, thanks to their breeding as independent hunters.
+While this makes them great problem-solvers, it also means they'll often weigh up whether your request is worth following!

 Who is an ideal owner?